dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/deployment.md

    __Note:__
    - The default `values.yaml` is configured to deploy the CContainer Storage Module Observability Topology service on install.
-   - If Container Storage Module Authorization is enabled for CSI PowerFlex, the `karaviMetricsPowerflex.authorization` parameters must be properly configured in your values file for Container Storage Module Observability.
+   - If Container Storage Modules Authorization is enabled for CSI PowerFlex, the `karaviMetricsPowerflex.authorization` parameters must be properly configured in your values file for Container Storage Modules Observability.
-   - If Container Storage Module for Authorization is enabled for CSI PowerScale, the `karaviMetricsPowerscale.authorization` parameters must be properly configured in your values file for Container Storage Module Observability.
+   - If Container Storage Modules for Authorization is enabled for CSI PowerScale, the `karaviMetricsPowerscale.authorization` parameters must be properly configured in your values file for Container Storage Modules Observability.
-   - If Container Storage Module for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowerMax.authorization` parameters must be properly configured in your values file for Container Storage Module Observability.
+   - If Container Storage Modules for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowerMax.authorization` parameters must be properly configured in your values file for Container Storage Modules Observability.

    ```console